Frölicher–Nijenhuis bracket: Applications

-The Nijenhuis tensor of an almost complex structure J, is the Frölicher–Nijenhuis bracket of J with itself.
+The Nijenhuis tensor of an almost complex structure J, is half the Frölicher–Nijenhuis bracket of J with itself.
 An almost complex structure is a complex structure if and only if the Nijenhuis tensor is zero.

 With the Frölicher–Nijenhuis bracket it is possible to define the curvature and cocurvature of a vector-valued 1-form which is a projection.
 This generalizes the concept of the curvature of a connection.

 There is a common generalization of the Schouten–Nijenhuis bracket and the Frölicher–Nijenhuis bracket; for details see the article on the Schouten–Nijenhuis bracket.